atomist/sdm-pack-ecs/docs/service.md

 ## Default behavior

 There is a bare minimum of configuration you must supply to an ECS deployment goal.
-Namely: the region, VPC info (if not set in your configuration via optional parameters, see [configuration](configuration.md)), and the cluster name (again if no default is supplied).
+Namely: the region, VPC info (although you can leverage the defaults in your configuration, see [configuration](configuration.md)), and the cluster name (again if it differs from the default).

 Given the following definition of a goal:
 ```javascript